 The nationally accredited Delbert Day Cancer Institute at PCRMC houses all cancer care services under one roof for convenience and continuity of care for patients and their families.
 The DDCI is housed on the main campus in Rolla and located off of the north side of the PCRMC Medical Office Building.

-The DDCI will include designated areas for radiation oncology, medical oncology, laboratory and imaging services, an infusion room, physician offices and areas for a community conference center, retail space and café.
-All cancer treatment and support services will be centrally located in the DDCI in order to ensure the best possible patient experience and to ease the burden of having to travel multiple locations for treatment.
+The DDCI includes designated areas for radiation oncology, medical oncology, laboratory and imaging services, an infusion room, physician offices and areas for a community conference center, retail space and café.
+All cancer treatment and support services are centrally located in the DDCI in order to ensure the best possible patient experience and to ease the burden of having to travel multiple locations for treatment.

 Why Choose PCRMC?

 Patient-Centered Care - All-inclusive services in a single, accessible location

 State-of-the-Art Treatment and Equipment - State-of-the-art radiation oncology technologies

 Access to Clinical Trials - Continued participation in the National Cancer Institute’s Community Clinical Oncology Program

 Navigation, Education and Support - Education and customized counseling services are offered to patients and their loved ones